padillacoreanolab/SLEAP_workshop/Workshop.md

 ## Creating Instances

 Once you have a set of frames, create an instance for each animal in your video.
 To do this, go to the "Instances tab" and click on "New Instance".

+Once your instance is created, locate each of the bodyparts where they belong.
+Tip: If the parts are occluded, try your best guess to estimate the position on the current frame.

-Once it is created, in the "Track" part, assign a new name to it i.e: Mouse_1, Mouse_2, etc.
+Once it is created, select the Track, go to the "Tracks" menu and then to "Set Instance Track" -> "New Track" to assign a new name to them i.e: Mouse_1, Mouse_2, etc.

 ![Instances](Images/05.jpg)

+## More Labels

+Now you have your first labeled frame.
+To label subsequent frames, go back to the "Labeling suggestions tab", hit "Next" and create new instances for the set of frames.
+Repeat until you have finished labeling the suggested frames.

+You can copy the position of the prior labeled frame by going into the GUI, hiting the right click and then selecting "Copy from prior Frame"

+## More Frames

+Once you are done labeling the first set, go back to the "Labeling suggeestions" tab and select a different suggestion method.